-For the Balinese Shiva appears as the God of the Sun, Surya, or the mighty god of the mount agung, Mahadewa.
-This is something normal in the Hindu religion, every of the three gods is able to appear in several reincarnations of different gods.
+For the Balinese Shiva appears as the God of the Sun, Surya, or the mighty god of the Mount Agung, Mahadewa.
+In the Hindu religion, it is normal that the three gods are able to appear in several reincarnations of different gods.

-The Ramayana and Mahabharata Hindu stories are very popular in Bali and the Balinese believe that the hero in the Ramayana story is Rama, the reincarnation of Vishnu, the protector.
+The Ramayana and Mahabharata Hindu stories are very popular in Bali.
+The Balinese believe that the hero in the Ramayana story is Rama, the reincarnation of Vishnu, the protector.

-The Balinese also believe that every human being has an immortal soul called ‘atman’, which reincarnates constantly back into the same family with death and re-birth until it is released with the highest god.
+The Balinese also believe that every human being has an immortal soul called ‘atman’.
+This soul reincarnates constantly back into the same family with death and rebirth until it is released with the highest god.

 1. concentration and meditation, the most difficult way